National Lampoon's European Vacation: Music

-Reception
+Release

 Box office

 National Lampoon's European Vacation opened July 26, 1985 in 1,546 North American theaters and grossed $12,329,627 its opening weekend, ranking number one at the box office.
 After its initial run, the film grossed a total of $49,364,621 domestically.

+Home media

+Initially the film was on VHS by Warner Home Video on 30 March 1987.

+It was first released on DVD in the United States on April 2, 2002 by Warner Home Video with special features including audio commentary by Chevy Chase and official trailer.
+It was subsequently issued on Blu-ray in 2010 in the U.S. with the commentary ported over from the DVD.

+Reception

 Critical response

 Review aggregation website Rotten Tomatoes gives National Lampoon's European Vacation a score of 37% based on reviews from 30 critics, with an average of 5.1 out of 10.
 The critical consensus reads; "European Vacation charts a course through a succession of pretty destinations, but the journey itself lacks the laughs that made the original outing so memorable."
 On Metacritic, it has a score of 47 out of 100 based on 10 critics, indicating "mixed or average reviews".

 Janet Maslin of The New York Times thought positively of the film stating, "While it's very much a retread, it succeeds in following up the first film's humor with more in a similar vein."
 She added, "The film's best visual humor arises from the mere juxtaposition of European settings with the funny hats, T-shirts and soda cans with which the Griswolds announce their presence."
 Entertainment magazine Variety gave the film a negative review explaining, "As the family of characters cartwheel through London, Paris, Italy and Germany - with the French deliciously taking it on the chin for their arrogance and rudeness - director Amy Heckerling gets carried away with physical humor while letting her American tourists grow tiresome and predictable.
 Structurally, the film unfolds like a series of travel brochures."

+Sequel

+A sequel titled National Lampoon's Christmas Vacation, was released in 1989.